akkaphon/hello-world/README.md

 Hi everyone!

 I'm Akkaphon.
 This is my first repo to learn Github.
 I interest in Machine leanrning and Artificial intelligence.
+I hope you enjoy my code.